smeredith/smeredith.github.io/_posts/2021-01-01-interface.md

 But the FTDI chip can be configured to prevent this via the device manager: under the advanced properties settings, check "Disable Modem Ctrl At Startup" and uncheck "Serial Enumerator".
 This is a huge convenience.

-There TX and RX LEDs on the board that are handy for troubleshooting.
+There are TX and RX LEDs on the board that are handy for troubleshooting.

 ## USB Hub